 Nako Things To Do

 The sheer view of barren landscape of Hangrang Valley and the Spiti River cutting through the rocks deserve a visit.
 Apart from that there is a high altitude lake around which the village has grown.
 Watch out for Tibetan Buddhist culture and symbols all over the village.
 There is a new monastery which mostly remains locked, unless you are on time (6 AM and 3PM) for rituals.
-There are some ruins of the historical monastery and old temples etc. You can also hike up to the hills beyond the village.
+There are some ruins of the historical monastery and old temples etc. You can also hike up to the hills beyond the village to other remote villages.

 How much time does it take to reach Nako?